-Specialist alternative asset management company Gresham House also jumped on news that it had agreed to be bought for 1105p/share by private equity group Searchlight Capital Partners.
-This offer represented a 63% premium to its prior share price and was 10% higher than the shares' all-time high reached in 2022.
+Smart Metering Systems was among the Fund's top contributors after recommending a cash takeover offer of 955p from private equity group KKR at a 40% premium to the previous share price close.
+Specialist alternative asset management company Gresham House was another of the portfolio's largest risers after it agreed to a 1105p/share takeover offer from private equity group Searchlight Capital Partners.
+The offer represented a 63% premium to its prior share price and was10% higher than the shares' all-time high reached in 2022.